vishvAsa/notes/content/arthaH/skills/learning/notes.md

 - Summarize: At the top of the page, and repeatedly later as necessary.
   - Also summarize into sUtra-s from point of view of execution.
 - When reading original works, add annotations in alternate color, size, style etc..
-- Use an system which facilitates easy updates - markdown + jekyll + github + wiki-like-theme.
+- Use an system which facilitates easy updates - markdown + jekyll/ hugo + github + wiki-like-theme.

 ## Annotation
 ### Physical books